LauraNolan/marti/crits/services/README.md

 #Bug Fixes
-* Sevice config/edit now show up in place (vs before they showed up on a new page and you had to go back a page to get to the main GUI.
+* Sevice config/edit now show up in place (vs before they showed up on a new page and you had to go back a page to get to the main GUI).

 ![services_fix](../../images/services_gui.gif)